JereKuusela/valheim-world_edit_commands/publish/README.md

 - `object radius=50 move=-5-5,-5,5`: Randomly moves all objects within 50 meters.
 - `object move=5`: Moves the targeted object 5 meters away from you.
 - `object move=0,5 origin=world`: Moves the targeted object 5 meters towards east.
+- `object prefab=Wolf`: Changes the targeted object to a wolf.
 - `alias remove object remove id=$`: Adds a command `remove [object id]` that removes the targeted object if it matches the given object id.
 - `alias remove object remove id=*`: Adds a command `remove` that removes the targeted object without having to specify the id.
 - `alias remove50 object remove radius=50 id=$`: Adds a command `remove50 [object id]` that removes the given objects within 50 meters.